 Fig. 1: Slice re-mapping/fallback determined by the T-gNB

+When selecting T-gNB, the S-gNB takes into account information of slice support in potential target cells.
+In the case when all used slices are not supported in a potential target cell, the slice re-mapping policy described in section 6.2.X is taken into account by source gNB to select the HO target.

 The S-gNB sends the HANDOVER REQUEST message to the T-gNB.

 If the UE’s ongoing slice(s) is rejected in the target gNB, based on the slice re-mapping policy described in section 6.2.X, the T-gNB makes the slice re-mapping/fallback decision.
 The T-gNB may send the slice re-mapping/fallback decision in the HANDOVER REQUEST ACKNOWLEDGE message to the S-gNB.